The Absence of Periodicity in Repeating FRB: Aperiodic Models

 Unless there is a completely unanticipated class of catastrophic events, appeal must be made to less catastrophic events that might, in principle, repeat, but at a much lower rate than those of known repeating FRB.
-The giant outbursts of SGR are not extrapolations of their smaller eruptions, but are qualitatively different outliers \citep{K21}.
+The giant outbursts of SGR are not extrapolations of their smaller eruptions, but are qualitatively different outliers \citep{K21a}.
 This is attributed to a global rearrangement of the magnetic geometry, analogous to a crack that propagates through the entire neutron star crust, while the smaller eruptions are attributed to localized reconnection and flares.
-The giant outburst of SGR 1806$-$20 did not make a FRB \citep{TKP16}, likely because it filled the magnetosphere with opaque and electrically conducting equilibrium pair plasma (beaming is an unsatisfactory explanation because it would require 11 orders of magnitude difference between in-beam and out-of-beam emission, inconsistent with even a tiny amount of scattering or extension of the emission region along a field line).
+The giant outburst of SGR 1806$-$20 did not make a FRB \citep{TKP16}, likely because it filled the magnetosphere with opaque and electrically conducting equilibrium pair plasma \citep{K96}.
+Beaming is an unsatisfactory explanation because it would require 11 orders of magnitude difference between in-beam and out-of-beam emission, inconsistent with even a tiny amount of scattering or extension of the emission region along a field line.

 A less energetic but global rearrangement, perhaps of a magnetosphere with lower field, might similarly be a statistical outlier (not the high energy tail of a smooth distribution of smaller eruptions) without creating a dense pair plasma that would suppress FRB emission.
-It is impossible to estimate the recurrence time of such bursts (the recurrence time of SGR is at least a few decades), but it might well be $> 1\,$y, making it difficult to observe repetitions, but $\ll 10^{10}\,$y, permitting an event rate orders of magnitude greater than the birth rate of FRB sources and those of stellar collapse, merger or similar catastrophic events \citep{H20}.
-The development of instruments capable of all-sky monitoring of FRB will offer the possibility of observing repetition rates $< 1\,$/y.
+It is impossible to estimate the recurrence time of such bursts (the recurrence time of SGR is at least a few decades), but it might well be $> 1\,$y, making it difficult to observe repetitions, but $\ll 10^{10}\,$y, permitting an event rate orders of magnitude greater than the birth rate of FRB sources and the rates of stellar collapse, merger or similar catastrophic events \citep{H20}.
+The development of instruments capable of large angular acceptance angle or all-sky monitoring of FRB will offer the possibility of observing repetition rates $< 1\,$/y.